pseudotexan/spicemanager-tutorial/docs/source/index.rst

    4. Name it “PYTHONPATH” without quotes

+   5. Open windows explorer and navigate to the spicewrapper directory, which might look like: C:\Users\pseud\Documents\GitHub\spicewrapper
+      1. Note that you should *NOT* use the nested spicewrapper path like this: C:\Users\pseud\Documents\GitHub\spicewrapper\spicewrapper

-   5. Paste in the path to whatever folder you want to import python scripts/modules from.
+   6. Paste in the path to whatever folder you want to import python scripts/modules from.

-   6. Click OK for all open dialogue boxes.
+   7. Click OK for all open dialogue boxes.

-   7. Restart your IDE to check whether it worked.

-   8. Ensure your IDE is using the correct Python interpreter.
+   8. Restart your IDE if you had it open already.
+Ensure that it's using the correct Python interpreter.
+Again, I recommend the vanilla Python distribution from python.org.

 Running a simple example